 • with a raised central zone.

-People with multiple dysplastic nevi have an increased risk of developing skin cancer.
-According to statistics, the possibility of getting melanoma increases 10 times.
+People with plurals dysplastic nevi have an increased risk of developing skin cancer.
+According to statistics, their chance of getting melanoma increases 10 times.

-A serious, rapidly developing cancerous lesion arising from melanocytes.
+A serious, rapidly developing cancer that arises from melanocytes.
 Very often it resembles an ordinary unsightly birthmark that develops suddenly.
 It is distinguished by such features as:

-• black dots on a mole that began to change outwardly.
-This is not always an oncological trait, but requires a more careful examination;
+• black dots on a mole that has begun to change in appearance.
+This is not always an oncological feature, but requires a more careful examination;

-• inclusions of other colors (red, white, blue) on the formation surface with uneven edges;
+• inclusions of other colors (red, white, blue) on the surface of the formation with unequal edges;

-• sometimes resembles a hard red, black or gray lump.
+• sometimes looks like a hard red, black or gray lump.

 Can a black mole on the body turn into cancer?

 In principle, yes, but this happens quite rarely.
 To avoid mutation, you need to carefully and regularly examine the condition of the skin.
-Possible cancerous transformation is evidenced by:
+Possible cancer transformation is indicated by:

-• discoloration of the spot or change in color, as well as highlighting a different color;
+• discoloration of the spot or change in color, as well as the appearance of different colors;

 • size that exceeds the diameter of 5 mm;

-• an unusual shape with a jagged border or deformities;
+• unusual shape with a jagged border or deformities;

-• violation of the structure of the usual birthmark, its texture or elevation;
+• disruption of the structure of a normal birthmark, its texture or elevation;

 Are black moles dangerous?